Boogs77/BIGLCD-65c22_test/README.md

 -----------+-------+-------------+-----------------------------+
 ```

-there are three differt codes: "Logo", "Hello, World!" and "screensaver"
+There are three differt codes: "Logo", "Hello, World!" and "screensaver" for testing my PCB (https://github.com/Boogs77/BO6502/blob/main/BO6502%20BIGLCD/export/BO6502-LCDBIG.pdf) e one code for testing only LCD DS-G160128STBWW based on chip RA6963